siddhant01/nvidia-fan-curve/README.md

 Q: I have multiple GPUs.
 Can I control them?
 A: Yes — change GPU=0 to another index in the script.

-📸 Demo

-(Add a screenshot of your nvidia-smi dmon showing temps + fans here!)

 🤝 Contributing